jraivio/IoT-Ralli-Vempain/README.md

 - [Open Electronics is the brainchild of a world leader in hobby electronics] (http://www.open-electronics.org)
 - [Arduino Course for Absolute Beginners] (https://www.youtube.com/watch?v=09zfRaLEasY)
 - [ESP8266 - Getting Started & Connected] (https://www.youtube.com/watch?v=z07zjfOHb8E)
 - [This project is using 3rd party libraries.
-The library bundle can be copied here to your local ...'Arduino/libraries' folder as such or alternatively you could downlod the latest versions from the original github location] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/ArduinoCode/libraries)
+The library bundle can be copied here to your local ...'Arduino/libraries' folder as such or alternatively you could download the latest versions from the original github location.] (https://github.com/jraivio/IoT-Ralli-Vempain/tree/master/ArduinoCode/libraries)